Bashpoet/StochasticGutBrainModel/README.md

 - Stochastic modeling techniques in systems biology
 - The power of computational exploration to understand complex systems

-Special thanks to the scientific Python ecosystem (NumPy, SciPy, Matplotlib, Pandas) and to large language models for assistance with code development and refinement.
+Special thanks to the scientific Python ecosystem (NumPy, SciPy, Matplotlib, Pandas) and to Claude Sonnet 3.7 and Gemini 2.0 Pro for assistance with code development and refinement.

 ## Contact